 Craps is a thrilling, yet easy to learn table game with an exciting atmosphere and favorable odds.
-Whether you’re playing real money craps online or hitting the Vegas Strip, you can apply these strategies to your game to minimize the house edge, and maximize your chances of winning — and your bankroll!
+Whether you’re playing real money craps online or hitting the Vegas Strip, you can apply these strategies to your game.
+You’ll minimize the house edge, and maximize your chances of winning.
+And you’ll fatten your bankroll!

 To get the most out of your craps experience, you first need to understand the dynamics of gameplay, the rules, and the odds.
-There are multiple bets that can be made at the craps table, and right now we’re giving you professional advice on the best and worst bets to place, as well tips, tricks, and common mistakes that players make.
+There are multiple bets that can be made at the craps table.
+Right now we’re giving you professional advice on the best and worst bets to place, as well tips, tricks, and common mistakes that players make.

 Worst Craps Bets